UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 <opt text="False" >

-We can first make seperate transformation pipelines for our different columns and then we can use `make_column_transformer`.
+We can first make separate transformation pipelines for our different columns and then we can use `make_column_transformer`.

 </opt>